Professor Rosemary O'Connor

 Bowe et al., (2014) PDLIM2 regulates transcription factor activity in Epithelial to Mesenchymal Transition via the Cop9 Signalosome.
 Mol Biol Cell.
 25; 184-195.

-Candidate biomarkers for the IGF pathway that have been identified in functional screen are being evaluated as components of IGF-1 pathway signatures and biomarkers in breast and ovarian cancer.
+A number of candidate biomarkers for the IGF pathway that have been identified in functional screens are being evaluated as components of IGF-1 pathway signatures and biomarkers in breast and ovarian cancer.

 The heme binding protein HRG-1